Prologue: Remembrance

 ”You couldn’t have waited?”
 Gorf asked.

-Juice had seen that look many times.
-In fact, the first time she had seen it, Glythe had killed someone.
-She didn’t think she minded it—the man he killed had wanted to hurt her, after all.
-But it wasn’t nice to think about . . . especially on a birthday.
+Juice had seen that look before.
+Glythe had that look the first time Juice saw him kill someone.
+She didn’t think she minded that Glythe did that though.
+The man he killed had wanted to hurt her, after.
+But that wasn’t a birthday thought.

 The box isn’t nice to think about either, she thought.
 Feeling her breath hitch, she squinted her eyes shut and squeezed her head with both hands.
 No, no, no, don't go there!
 Don’t think about it!

-“All I’m saying is that—” Gorf paused, breaking his staredown with Glythe.
-“No, you know what?
-I’m not going to go there.
-Who am I to tell you how birthdays should be celebrated?”
+”All I’m saying is that—” Gorf paused, breaking his staredown with Glythe. ”Forget it.
+Not my place to tell you how birthdays should be celebrated.”

 ”What now?”
 Glythe asked, looking at Juice out of the corner of his eye.